-We’ve created a list of the most sought-after retro toys and where to find them (if you just happen to have a few bucks lying around!).
+We’ve created a list of the most popular vintage toys and where to find them (if you just happen to have a few bucks lying around!).

 The original Tamagotchi was a 1990s hit.
 I remember mine, a blue egg with a cute dinosaur in it.
 A friend fed it ice-cream and it was no more.
 Recently, Tamagotchi made a comeback, however it’s the originals that collectors are after.
 Some rare ones have reached prices of over $3,000 on eBay, although most tend to be in the $40-$2000 range.